-One thing is for sure; Mille Lacs Kathio State Park has an incredible history.
-Consider this.
-It is one of Minnesota’s most significant archeological sites with evidence dating back to the Paleo period.
+Mille Lacs Kathio State Park has an incredible history, being one of Minnesota’s most significant archeological sites with evidence dating back to the Paleo period.
 It was formed by powerful geological forces over 10,000 years ago.
 And it was once home to Native Americans and French explorers.
 It's woofin’ amazing!

 No doubt your pal will be impressed with the park’s history.